- How do I find someone to sponsor?

 The Canadian Unitarian Council (CUC) is a Sponsorship Agreement Holder (SAH).
 This is one of the many ways we represent our member congregations at a national level.
 This Agreement allows the CUC to authorize our congregations to sponsor refugees under its agreement.
 For more information please see our Refugee Sponsorship page.

 If you want to begin looking at the refugee sponsorship application process, you can find the Application Guide on the Citizenship and Immigration Canada website.
-The application process is quite lengthy, so be sure to contact April Hope, Social Responsibility Coordinator, firstname.lastname@example.org for support as you begin your journey towards bringing a refugee or a refugee family to Canada.
+The application process is quite lengthy, so be sure to contact the CUC’s Social Justice Coordinator at firstname.lastname@example.org for support as you begin your journey towards bringing a refugee or a refugee family to Canada.